columnflow/columnflow/docs/user_guide/building_blocks/selectors.md

 {py:class}`~columnflow.selection.Selector`s.
 In the original columnflow setup, {py:class}`~columnflow.selection.Selector`s are being run in the ```SelectEvents``` task.

-### Create an instance of the Selector class
+## Create an instance of the Selector class

 Similar to {py:class}`~columnflow.production.Producer`s, {py:class}`~columnflow.selection.Selector`s
-need to declare which columns are to be used (produced) by the {py:class}`~columnflow.selection.Selector` instance in order for them to taken out of the parquet files (saved in the new parquet files).
-An example for this structure is given below (partially taken from the {py:class}`~columnflow.selection.Selector` documentation.):
+need to declare which columns are to be used (produced) by the {py:class}`~columnflow.selection.Selector` instance in order for them to be taken out of the parquet files (saved in the new parquet files).
+An example for this structure is given below (Similar to the {py:class}`~columnflow.selection.Selector` documentation.):

 ```python